Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Results and Discussion

-Based on the QM/MM results, we also conclude that third negative band at around 1655~cm$^{-1}$ cannot originate from the chromophore, hence it must originate from the protein.
-Indeed, in our previous study,\cite{Buhrke2020b} we observed that the kinetic process leading to that band on a 40~ns timescales is only observed in the IR transient spectra, and not in the electronic spectra of the chromophore, which lead us to conclude that it reflects a response of the protein.
-Cross peak \textbf{VI} indicates the coupling between the chromophore and the protein (Fig.~\ref{FigTransient2DIR}A).
+Fig.~\ref{FigTransient2DIR}A-C shows transient 1D~IR spectra at time points 50~\textmu\text{s}, 1~ms, and 11~ms, at which the populations of the various intermediates are maximized.
+In the 50~\textmu\text{s} intermediate (Fig.~\ref{FigTransient2DIR}A), the bleach bands are stronger by a factor 2x-5x than their positive counterparts.
+Based on the results of the QM/MM calculations, we assign the two lower-frequency bleaches to the two bridging modes CC$_\mathrm{BC}$ and CC$_\mathrm{AB}$, while CC$_\mathrm{CD}$ is expected to be too weak to contribute significantly.
+The CO$_\mathrm{D}$ band at 1695~cm$^{-1}$ completely lacks a positive signal in the 1D spectrum.
+Based on the QM/MM results, we also conclude that the negative band at around 1655~cm$^{-1}$ cannot originate from the chromophore, hence it must originate from the protein.
+Indeed, in our previous study,\cite{Buhrke2020b} we observed that the kinetic process leading to that band on a 40~ns timescales is only observed in the IR transient spectra, and not in the electronic spectra of the chromophore, which lead us to conclude that it reflects a response of the protein, probably the unfolding of a short helical segment.